reinert/requestor/README.md

 Requestor is a session-based HTTP client.
 It means that a **Session** ties every configuration and action a user can take related to communication.
 Thus, the `Session` object is the baseline of every communication process in the application.
 What is better, Requestor does not restrict its users to having only one global Session.
 We can have ***as many sessions as it makes sense*** according to our business requirements.
 For example, if we are building a modern client app, we may communicate with different microservices.
 It may be reasonable to have one Session for each microservice with different configurations.
 This flexibility promotes a much more **reliable and maintainable code** since we can isolate different business logics in their own context, avoiding runtime conflicts and undesirable multi-path coding.

 To instantiate a new `Session`, we must call one of its implementations.
-Requestor provides two: `CleanSession` and `JsonSession`, the latter having a predefined configuration for JSON-based communication.
+Requestor provides two: `CleanSession` and `GwtSession`, the latter having a predefined configuration for JSON-based communication.
 Additionally, we can implement our Session subclass, including the configurations that fit our requirements.

 ```java
 Session session = new CleanSession();